publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s402.md

  __Motorcycle Helmet Study__

     [Pub.
-L. 95–599, title II, § 210][/us/pl/95/599/s210], Nov.
+L. 95–599, title II][/us/pl/95/599/tII], § 210, Nov.
 6, 1978, [92 Stat.
 2733][/us/stat/92/2733], provided that the Secretary of Transportation make a full and complete study of the effects of the provision contained in the eighth sentence of subsec. (c) of this section and that the Secretary report the results of such study to Congress not later than one year after Nov.
 6, 1978.

  __Study of Methods of Encouraging Use of Safety Belts in Automobiles__

     [Pub.
-L. 95–599, title II, § 214][/us/pl/95/599/s214], Nov.
+L. 95–599, title II][/us/pl/95/599/tII], § 214, Nov.
 6, 1978, [92 Stat.
 2734][/us/stat/92/2734], provided that the Secretary of Transportation undertake to enter into arrangements with the National Academy of Sciences to conduct a study and investigation of methods of encouraging the use of safety belts by drivers of, and passengers in, motor vehicles and that the National Academy of Sciences report to the Secretary and the Congress not later than one year after Nov.
 6, 1978, on the results of such study.

  __Evaluation of Safety Standards; Report to Congress__

 [Pub.
-L. 94–280, title II, § 208(b)][/us/pl/94/280/s208/b], May 5, 1976, [90 Stat.
+L. 94–280, title II][/us/pl/94/280/tII], § 208(b), May 5, 1976, [90 Stat.
 454][/us/stat/90/454], provided that:

 > “The Secretary of Transportation shall, in cooperation with the States, conduct an evaluation of the adequacy and appropriateness of all uniform safety standards established under [section 402 of title 23][/us/usc/t23/s402] of the United States Code which are in effect on the date of enactment of this Act \[May 5, 1976\].
 The Secretary shall report his findings, together with his recommendations, including but not limited to, the need for revision or consolidation of existing standards and the establishment of new standards, to Congress on or before July 1, 1977.
 Until such report is submitted, the Secretary shall not, pursuant to subsection (c) of [section 402 of title 23][/us/usc/t23/s402], United States Code, withhold any apportionment or any funds apportioned to any State because such State is failing to implement a highway safety program approved by the Secretary in accordance with such section 402.”

  __Report to Congress by__  __July 1, 1967__  __, on Initial Standards__

     [Pub.
-L. 89–564, title II, § 203][/us/pl/89/564/s203], Sept.
+L. 89–564, title II][/us/pl/89/564/tII], § 203, Sept.
 9, 1966, [80 Stat.
 736][/us/stat/80/736], required the Secretary of Commerce to report to Congress by July 1, 1967, all standards to be initially applied in carrying out [section 402 of this title][/us/usc/t23/s402].

  __Authorization of Appropriations__

     [Pub.
-L. 89–564, title I, § 104][/us/pl/89/564/s104], Sept.
+L. 89–564, title I][/us/pl/89/564/tI], § 104, Sept.
 9, 1966, [80 Stat.
 735][/us/stat/80/735], authorized the appropriation of $67,000,000, $100,000,000, and $100,000,000 for the fiscal years ending June 30, 1967, 1968, and 1969, respectively, to carry out this section.

  __Study of Relationship Between Consumption of Alcohol and Highway Safety__

     [Pub.
-L. 89–564, title II, § 204][/us/pl/89/564/s204], Sept.
+L. 89–564, title II][/us/pl/89/564/tII], § 204, Sept.
 9, 1966, [80 Stat.
 736][/us/stat/80/736], as amended by [Pub.
-L. 97–449, § 2(a)][/us/pl/97/449/s2/a], Jan.
+L. 97–449][/us/pl/97/449], § 2(a), Jan.
 12, 1983, [96 Stat.
 2439][/us/stat/96/2439], directed the Secretary to make a thorough and complete study of the relationship between the consumption of alcohol and its effect upon highway safety and drivers of motor vehicles, in consultation with such other government and private agencies as may be necessary.
 Such study shall cover review and evaluation of State and local laws and enforcement methods and procedures relating to driving under the influence of alcohol, State and local programs for the treatment of alcoholism, and such other aspects of this overall problem as may be useful.
 The results of this study were required to be reported to the Congress by the Secretary on or before July 1, 1967, with recommendations for legislation if warranted.

  __Ex.
 Ord.
 No. 13043.
 Increasing Seat Belt Use in the United States__